Sony a7r review

 Clearing buffer can take a while, during which time you cannot enter the menus or playback mode.
 For JPEG shooting, this delay depends on the number of photos you’ve taken.

 A7r uses the same NP-FW50 InfoLithium battery found on many other models of Sony cameras.
 The NP-FW50 has 7.7Wh of energy, which Sony claims will provide 340 shots per charge.
 That’s very low, considering the a7R has no built-in flash, which is normally included in the CIPA battery life numbers.
 Do note that using Wi-Fi frequently will eat more battery.

 Despite the cost of the A7r, Sony does not provide an external charger.
 Rather, you use an AC-to-USB cable (or just your PC) to fill up the FW50 battery.

 Charging via the USB adapter takes a whopping 310 minutes, so it makes a lot of sense to pick up one of the BC-TRW or BC-VW1 external chargers, which are both considerably faster (especially the latter).

-Some stores are offering great deal price with bundled lens.
+Some stores are offering great deal price with a bundled lens.
 We can’t say about the price much as in some places the price is still high.

-So, if you are looking for the cheap priced mirrorless camera then check Sony A7r review you will must buy.
+So, if you are looking for the cheap priced mirrorless camera then check Sony A7r review you will buy.
 Also, if you fall into the category of Architecture, Landscape, Studio, Fashion, Product and Macro photography then surely go for it.

-We hope you like this article related to Sony A7r review.
+We hope you like this article related to the Sony A7r review.
 If you have any question regarding Sony A7r or A7 series then please do comment below or contact us.